 Over the last decade, the Republic of Mozambique has achieved one of the highest rates of economic growth in sub-Saharan Africa.
 Mozambique’s Gross Domestic Product (GDP) growth reached 6.1% in 2015, largely driven by trade, manufacturing, extractive industries, transport and communication, and electricity production.
 The country’s abundance of natural resources offers tremendous investment potential in agriculture and agribusiness, energy, tourism, and infrastructure development.

-The IGD Advanced Executive Program will be held from March 11-15, 2019 in Mozambique.
+The IGD Advanced Executive Program will be held later in the year in Mozambique.
 Led by Mozambique’s top business executives and government officials the Executive Program offers an opportunity for American private sector leaders and investors to understand the trade and investment climate and how do to business in Mozambique.

 IGD hosted a Presidential Breakfast on Doing Business in Mozambique with H.E.
 Filipe Nyusi and high-level government officials on Thursday, September 26 from 8:00am – 9:30am during the opening week of the U.N.
 General Assembly.

 Meetings with Government Ministers and officials from key sectors

 Daylong site visits to leading industries in Mozambique

 Visit Mozambique’s top tourist sites and attend a closing Mozambican cultural celebration, organized in partnership with the Ministry of Tourism and Culture

 IGD will publish a series of blog posts on the Advanced Executive Program in Africa.